thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 ## Wrapping up

 Plenty of scripts online suggest you need to handle this certificate update yourself.
 For most organizations, that’s not the case.
-Microsoft will take care of it — as long as you’ve prepared properly.
-If you’re running hardware from major OEMs like Dell, HP, or Lenovo and keeping them updated, you’re likely already covered.
+Microsoft will take care of it or you can choose to take matters into your own hands with new intune policies.
+If you’re running hardware from major OEMs like Dell, HP, or Lenovo and keeping them updated, you’re likely already covered to a certain extent.
 Also, this is issue is also present on servers, so make sure to prepare accordingly for your servers as well.

-Hopefully this clears up the confusion and saves you from chasing unnecessary “DIY fixes.”
+Hopefully this clears up the confusion and saves you from chasing unnecessary “DIY fixes.”.

 Thanks for reading — and have an awesome day :)